vekatze/neut/book/src/basis.md

 1. obtain `x` and `rest` from `xs`
 2. `free` the outer tuple of `xs`
 3. calculate `add-int(x, 1)` and `increment(rest)`
-4. allocate memory region using `malloc` to return the result
+4. allocate a memory region using `malloc` to hold the result
 5. store the calculated values to the pointer and return it

 However, since the size of `Cons(x, rest)` and `Cons(add-int(x, 1), increment(rest))` are known to be the same at compile-time, the pair of `free` and `malloc` should be able to be optimized away, as follows: